link For :- Automatic Transmission & ACS(Auto clutch box information)

 Reversing light switch

-I have indicated it's location with a small arrow.
+Yes the reversing light switch is located in the gearbox millimetres away from the link mentioned in the linkage for the gear selection.
+I have indicated it is location with a small arrow.
 The item that can just be seen is the switch electrical connector.
 I found that removing the electrical connector was easiest carried out with the car in 4th gear.
 However having removed the connector see the warning Note below, before going further.

 1 and 2

 It is worth familiarising your self with the connector that is attached to the brake master cylinder reservoir, as this connector is exactly the same, the sides of the clip are pressed, which allows the connector to be removed.
+Having removed the connector be aware that it must be correctly re-located for the plug to house and the clip to lock

 2 & 3